ubiqsecurity/ubiq-go/README.md

 }
 ```

+#### Event Reporting
+The <b>event_reporting</b> section contains values to control how often the usage is reported.

+- <b>wake_interval</b> indicates the number of seconds to sleep before waking to determine if there has been enough activity to report usage (default: 10 seconds)
+- <b>minimum_count</b> indicates the minimum number of usage records that must be queued up before sending the usage (defualt: 50 records)
+- <b>flush_interval</b> indicates the sleep interval before all usage will be flushed to server. (default: 90 seconds)
+- <b>trap_exceptions</b> indicates whether exceptions encountered while reporting usage will be trapped and ignored or if it will become an error that gets reported to the application (default: false)
+- <b>timestamp_granularity</b> indicates the how granular the timestamp will be when reporting events. (default: MICROS) Valid values are
+  - "MICROS"
+    - DEFAULT: values are reported down to the microsecond resolution when possible
+  - "MILLIS"
+    - values are reported to the millisecond
+  - "SECONDS"
+    - values are reported to the second
+  - "MINUTES"
+    - values are reported to minute
+  - "HOURS"
+    - values are reported to hour
+  - "HALF_DAYS"
+    - values are reported to half day
+  - "DAYS"
+    - values are reported to the day

+#### Key Caching
+The <b>key_caching</b> section contains values to control how and when keys are cached.

+- <b>unstructured</b> indicates whether keys will be cached when doing unstructured decryption. (default: true)
+- <b>structured</b> indicates whether keys will be cached when doing structured encryption/decryption. (default: true)
+- <b>encrypt</b> indicates if keys should be stored encrypted.
+If keys are encrypted, they will be harder to access via memory, but require them to be decrypted with each use. (default: false)
+- <b>ttl_seconds</b> how many seconds before cache entries should expire and be re-retrieved (default: 1800 seconds)

+#### Logging
+The <b>logging</b> section contains values to control logging levels.

+- <b>verbose</b> enables and disables logging output like event processing and caching. (default: false)

 ### Custom Metadata for Usage Reporting
 There are cases where a developer would like to attach metadata to usage information reported by the application.
 Both the structured and unstructured interfaces allow user_defined metadata to be sent with the usage information reported by the libraries.